SanjayShetty01/SanjayShetty01/README.md

 🌟 **Highlights:**
-- Proficient in R, Rust, and Scala
+- Proficient in R, and Rust.
-- Adept with AWS, Git and Docker.
+- Adept with AWS, Postgres, Git and Docker.
 - Curious problem solver with a knack for optimizing R codes.